erector/erector/README.txt

   end

+For Rails to find these Erector .rb files as views, you must either copy the erector source to vendor/plugins/erector, or add `require 'erector'` to `config/environment.rb`.

+To make Rails integration as smooth as possible, we've written a little tool that will help you erect your existing Rails app.
+The "erect" tool will convert HTML or HTML/ERB into an Erector class.
+It ships as part of the Erector gem, so to try it out, install the gem, then run

+    erect app/views/foos/*.html.erb

+and then delete the original files when you're satisfied with the copy.

+The current version of erect is very rough and has only been made to work with the standard Rails 2.0.2 generated scaffolding files.
+Eventually we hope it will be more robust so you can use it on complicated rhtml files.

 === Layout Inheritance

 Erector replaces the typical Rails layout mechanism with a more natural construct, the use of inheritance.
 Want a common